Buildings and architecture of Bristol: Victorian period

-Industrial

 A notable feature of Bristol's architecture is the Bristol Byzantine style.
 Characterised by complicated polychrome brick and decorative arches, this style was used in the construction of factories, warehouses and municipal buildings built in the Victorian era.
 Surviving examples include the Colston Hall, the Granary on Welsh Back, and the Gloucester Road Carriage Works, along with some of the buildings around Victoria Street.
-Several of the warehouses around the harbour have also survived, including the Arnolfini, which now houses an art gallery.
+Several of the warehouses around the harbour have also survived, including the Bush House, which now houses an art gallery.
 Clarks Wood Company warehouse, the St Vincent's Works in Silverthorne Lane, and the Wool Hall in St Thomas Street, are other survivors from the 19th century.
+An alternative approach is exemplified in Edward Everard's printing works with its detailed ceramic frontage, which was constructed in 1900.

 The local Pennant sandstone is frequently used as walling material, often with limestone dressings, as found on the old Temple Meads railway station and Clifton Down railway station.
 Pennant sandstone is also used as large rock-faced squared blocks, described as Pennant rubble, which are used alone, eked out with plain brickwork, or incorporated into the more rugged examples of Bristol Byzantine.
 Much of the local transport infrastructure including the Clifton Suspension Bridge and the original Temple Meads railway station—now used as the British Empire and Commonwealth Museum—were designed or built by Isambard Kingdom Brunel.

-In 1864, after over 100 years of planning, the Clifton Suspension Bridge over the Avon Gorge linked the city to the Ashton Court estate.
-However, development to the west of the River Avon remained limited.

-Edward Everard's printing works with its detailed ceramic frontage was constructed in 1900.